 In the early years of my career, I always focused on delivering a perfect product.
 I wanted my code to be maintainable, easily extensible, performant, and generic enough to be reused for undefined use cases.
-I thought that was the way to be a great engineer.

 I couldn’t be more wrong.